Bargs/Notes/books/joyOfClojure/ch5_notes.md

 Which is basically the definition for *a seq* laid out earlier.
 So I still need some clarification on their distincition between a *seq* and a *sequence*.

+From furthur research, *seq* vs *sequence* doesn't seem to be a normal distinction in Clojure.
+This [clojure.org doc][http://clojure.org/sequences] uses the terms interchangably.

 ### Equality Partitions

 Colletions are placed into three main categories (or "partitions"): sequentials, maps, and sets.
 These categories affect equality.
 Two collections will never be equal if they belong to different partitions.
 Within a partition, equality is defined more loosely.
 For instance, two sequential collections with the same values in the same order will return true when compared with `=`, even if they are different types of objects (ex. a vector and a list).